 ART & ARTISTIC EXPRESSION

-At Kinderhaven, we have dedicated art studio filled with a variety of art supplies that encourage the children to express themselves through drawing, painting, coloring, working with clay, beading, and many, many more avenues.
+At Kinderhaven we encourage the children to express themselves through drawing, painting, coloring, working with clay, beading, and many, many more avenues.
 Because art is essential to their expression, dedicated time, planned activities and lessons, and free art are all integrated into the daily school day.
 Each year new materials and techniques are added, and by the Red Class, the children understand the properties of different art materials are drawn to various artists' work.

 COMPASSION & KINDNESS